oneapi-src/oneDPL/documentation/library_guide/dynamic_selection_api/auto_tune_policy.rst

 determined best resource is used.
 Otherwise, the resource at index ``offset`` in the ``resources_`` vector is used and its resulting performance is profiled.
-When an ``auto_tune_policy`` is initialized with a non-zero resample interval, the policy will periodically return to the profling phase base on the provided interval value.
+When an ``auto_tune_policy`` is initialized with a non-zero resample interval, the policy will periodically return to the profiling phase base on the provided interval value.

-constructors
+Constructors
 ------------

 ``auto_tune_policy`` provides three constructors.